 In keeping with EBNF conventions, most of the punctuation above is metasyntax.
 Square brackets contain optional content, vertical bars indicate choice, the indicates zero or more repetitions, and ::= defines a rewrite rule.
-Only the characters set in typewriter font are meant to be taken literally, namely the comma, plus, minus, =, and hash characters above.
+Only the characters set in typewriter font

 - Expressions consist of operators and operands as documented in Chapter 6. - Aggregators are things like parentheses and braces as documented in Chapter 5. - Handles appearing on the left of a declaration are a restricted form of expression to be explained shortly.